microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/outputWindow/outputWindow.md

 ## Next steps

+Learn more:

 - Learn more about [commands](./../command/command.md).
 - Learn more about exposing functionality in the IDE in a [tool window](./../toolWindow/toolWindow.md)
 - Learn about interacting with the user with [user prompts](./../userPrompts/userPrompts.md)

+Look at sample code:

+- See the [OutputWindowSample](./../../../../New_Extensibility_Model/Samples/OutputWindowSample) sample for a full example of creating an extension that uses the output window.